canada-ca/open-source-logiciel-libre/en/standards/publishing-open-source-code.md

 ### Organizations

-Departments are free to choose the platform that best suites their operational needs but their projects should all be regrouped under a unique organization when the platform supports it.
+Departments and agencies are free to choose the platform that best suites their operational needs but their projects should, where possible, all be regrouped under a unique organization or group.

-Organizations should be registered in the Open Resource Exchange.

 ### Mandatory Files

-Before publishing your source code, it must include:
+Before publishing open source code, it must include:

 * a LICENCE (see Licencing above) file containing a copy of the licence under under which the source code is released;
 * a README.md file providing bilingual information about the project, how to use it and general documentation.